 China, Hungary and Serbia reached an agreement for the construction of the Belgrade-Budapest high-speed railway project at the summit of the ‘16+1 initiative’ in Belgrade in December 2014.

-The ‘16+1’ group, which comprises 16 Central and Eastern European (CEE) countries and China, focuses on enhancing cooperation among the nations in the fields of economy, culture and infrastructure.
+The ‘16+1’ group, consisting of 16 Central and Eastern European (CEE) countries and China, focuses on enhancing cooperation in the fields of economy, culture and infrastructure.

 Budapest-Belgrade railway project details

-The project involves the construction of new tracks and the reconstruction of existing tracks along the route.
-Approximately 166km of the railway will be located in Hungary, while the remaining 184km will be in Serbia.
-The dual-purpose railway will transport passengers and freight between the capitals of Serbia and Hungary.
+The project involves the construction of new tracks and reconstruction of existing tracks along the route.
+Approximately 166km of the railway is located in Hungary while the remaining 184km is in Serbia.
+The dual-purpose railway transports both passengers and freight between the capitals of Serbia and Hungary.

-The modernisation of the rail link involves the construction of a new second track to deliver a new double-track line for the transportation of passengers and cargo, as well as the reconstruction of the existing single-track line.
+The modernisation of the rail link includes the construction of a new second track to create a double-track line for transporting passengers and cargo, alongside the reconstruction of the existing single-track line.

 The construction of the Serbian section of the project commenced in 2018.
-The 34.5km-long Belgrade-Stara Pazova section, which is the third section of the Budapest-Belgrade railway, was opened for service in March 2021.
+The 34.5km long Belgrade-Stara Pazova section was opened for service in March 2021.

 The Belgrade-Stara Pazova section involved modifications to the railway alignment, stations, and station amenities.
-Furthermore, it included the construction of grade-separated rail/road crossings and lineside infrastructure such as bridges, overpasses and underpasses.
+Furthermore, it included the construction of grade-separated rail/road crossings, as well as lineside infrastructure such as bridges, overpasses and underpasses.

 Financing of the rail link

 Serbia also reached a $297m loan arrangement with the Export-Import Bank of China.
 The total cost of the 184km-long Serbian section is approximately $2bn.
-The remaining investment in the project will be made by the governments of Serbia and Hungary to complete the respective sections.
+The remaining investment in the project is arranged by the governments of Serbia and Hungary to complete the respective sections.

 Contractors involved